eXascaleInfolab/PyExPool/README.md

 ```

 ### Failover Example
-To perform *graceful termination* of the Jobs in case of external terminatoin of your program, signal handlers can be set:
+To perform *graceful termination* of the Jobs in case of external termination of your program, signal handlers can be set:
 ```python
 import signal  # Intercept kill signals